stormchaserroleplaying/stormchaserRPG/Combat/DamageandHealing/Healing/index.md

 # Healing
 Unless it results in death, damage isn't permanent.
 Even death is reversible through powerful magic.
 [Rest](https://stormchaserroleplaying.com/stormchaserRPG/Adventuring/Resting/) can restore a creature's stamina and magic such as a *cure wounds* spell or a *potion of healing* removes damage instantly.

-When a creature receives healing of any kind, hit points regained are added to its current hit points.
-A creature's hit points can't exceed its hit point maximum, so any hit points regained in excess of this number are lost.
-For example, a druid grants a ranger 8 hit points of healing.
-If the ranger has 14 current hit points and has a hit point maximum of 20, the ranger regains 6 hit points from the druid, not 8.
+When a creature receives healing of any kind, the stamina regained is added to its current stamina.
+A creature's stamina can't exceed its stamina maximum, so any stamina regained in excess of this number is lost.
+For example, a druid grants a ranger 8 stamina of healing.
+If the ranger has 50 current stamina and has a stamina maximum of 56, the ranger regains 6 stamina from the druid, not 8.

-A creature that has died can't regain hit points until magic such as the *revivify* spell has restored it to life.
+A creature that has died can't regain stamina until magic such as the *revivify* spell has restored it to life.